tokuma09/ML_env/README.md

 This repository contains `Dockerfile` and `requirements.txt` for my ML projects.

+Note that it is not supported GPU usage.
 ## 0. Usage

 - `docker build . -t {image name}:{tag}`: Build my docker image